Childhood and Education Journey of Tammy Duckworth in Timeline

 1993: Marriage to Bryan Bowlsbey

 In 1993, Tammy Duckworth married Bryan Bowlsbey.
-They met during Duckworth's participation in the Reserve Officers' Training Corps and both served in the Illinois Army National Guard.
-Bryan Bowlsbey is a Signal Corps officer and a veteran of the Iraq War.
+They met during Duckworth's participation in the Reserve Officers' Training Corps and served together in the Illinois Army National Guard.

 November 12, 2004: Injured in Iraq War

-On November 12, 2004, Tammy Duckworth was injured in Iraq when the UH-60 Black Hawk helicopter she was co-piloting was hit by a rocket-propelled grenade.
-She lost both legs and severely broke her right arm.
-She was the first American female double amputee from the Iraq War.
+On November 12, 2004, Tammy Duckworth sustained severe injuries, losing both legs, when the UH-60 Black Hawk helicopter she was co-piloting in Iraq was hit by a rocket-propelled grenade.

 2004: Injured in Iraq War

-In 2004, Tammy Duckworth lost both legs and some mobility in her right arm when her Black Hawk helicopter was hit by a rocket-propelled grenade during the Iraq War.
+In 2004, Tammy Duckworth lost both legs and some mobility in her right arm when her Black Hawk helicopter was hit by a rocket-propelled grenade during the Iraq War, making her the first female double amputee from the war.

-September 30, 2006: Democratic Response to President Bush's Address
+September 30, 2006: Democratic Party Response to Bush's Radio Address

-On September 30, 2006, Tammy Duckworth delivered the Democratic Party's response to President George W. Bush's weekly radio address, where she criticized his Iraq War strategy.
+On September 30, 2006, Tammy Duckworth gave the Democratic Party's response to President George W. Bush's weekly radio address, criticizing Bush's Iraq War strategy.

-In October 2006, The Sunday Times reported that Tammy Duckworth agreed with General Sir Richard Dannatt, the British Army chief, that the presence of coalition troops was exacerbating the conflict in Iraq.
+In October 2006, The Sunday Times reported that Tammy Duckworth agreed with General Sir Richard Dannatt that the presence of coalition troops was exacerbating the conflict in Iraq.

 May 2010: Honorary Degree from Northern Illinois University